MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase5.md

 To rekey your Azure Information Protection tenant key:

 - If your tenant key is managed by Microsoft: Contact [Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) and open an **Azure Information Protection support case with a request to rekey your Azure Information Protection key after migration from AD RMS**.
-You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process will take several days to confirm.
-Standard support charges apply; rekeying your tenant key is a not a free-of-charge support service.
+You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process takes several days to confirm.
+Standard support charges apply; rekeying your tenant key is not a free-of-charge support service.

 - If your tenant key is managed by you (BYOK): In Azure Key Vault, rekey the key that you're using for your Azure Information Protection tenant, and then run the [Use-AadrmKeyVaultKey](/powershell/aadrm/vlatest/use-aadrmkeyvaultkey) cmdlet again to specify the new key URL.